 \section{Introduction}

-In interaction driven Mott insulators, small charge fluctuations exist due to virtual hoppings of the electrons for any finite, but small, value of hopping amplitude and large Coulomb repulsion.
+In Mott insulators, small charge fluctuations exist due to virtual hopping of the electrons for any finite hopping amplitude.
 It is well-known that these virtual hoppings generate the spin-spin exchange interactions in the Heisenberg type spin Hamiltonians that describe the low energy physics of Mott insulators at half-filling.
-Bulaevskii {\it et al.}\cite{2008_Bulaevskii} have shown that such {virtual} charge fluctuations may lead to non-zero electric polarization resulting in finite charge response even deep inside the insulating regime.
+Bulaevskii {\it et al.} \cite{2008_Bulaevskii} have shown that such virtual charge fluctuations may also lead to non-zero electronic polarization resulting in finite charge response even inside the insulating regime.

-Such charge polarization leads to, for example, finite optical conductivity much below the single-particle charge gap.
-This is interesting, especially if the ground state of the Mott insulator is a quantum paramagnet, where the measurement of optical conductivity can then yield useful information regarding the nature of the ground state and the low energy spectrum\cite{2007_Ng} that is otherwise inaccessible in inelastic neutron scattering experiments.
-Further, if the phase is in the vicinity of a quantum critical point, then the gapless critical modes may lead to distinct signatures in the optical conductivity characterized by the universality class of the critical point.\cite{2007_Ng} Recently, some of these ideas have been studied in context of both U(1) and Z$_2$ spin liquids and related phase transitions in spin-1/2 Kagome lattice antiferromagnets.\cite{2013_Potter} A related mechanism, induced by magneto-elastic coupling, leading to finite optical conductivity has also been discussed.\cite{2013_Potter,2013_Huh} On the experimental side, interesting power-law behavior was observed in recent optical conductivity measurements\cite{2013_Pilon} on the Herbertsmithite (ZnCu$_3$(OH)$_6$Cl$_2$), which is a spin-1/2 antiferromagnet with ideal Kagome lattice structure and widely believed to realize a spin liquid ground state.\cite{2007_Mendels,2007_Helton,2008_Zorko,2012_Han}
+Such charge polarization leads to, for example, finite optical conductivity much below the single-particle charge gap whose measurement can yield useful information about the low energy physics of Mott insulators.
+While such measurements may be generically interesting, probing the optical conductivity of Mott insulators that do not exhibit magnetic order at low temperatures-- the quantum paramagnets, can be particularly worthwhile in providing insight into the magnetically disordered ground states.
+Given that some of these quantum paramagnets and associated phase transitions are presently far from well-understood, understanding the efficacy of such probes as optical conductivity, is worth exploring.
+Recently, some of these ideas have been studied in context of both U(1) and Z$_2$ spin liquids and related phase transitions in spin-1/2 Kagome lattice antiferromagnets \cite{2013_Potter,2013_Huh}.
+On the experimental side, interesting power-law behavior was observed in recent optical conductivity measurements \cite{2013_Pilon} on the Herbertsmithite [ZnCu$_3$(OH)$_6$Cl$_2$], a spin-1/2 antiferromagnet on an ideal Kagome lattice, which is widely believed to realize a spin liquid ground state \cite{2007_Mendels,2007_Helton,2008_Zorko,2012_Han}.